MichaelLegacy/EventReminderBot-Discord/README.md

 This is only available to users with the Administrator role in the server.
 The event message should have the command in it, but just incase, you can perform this:

 `.deleteevent [eventMessageID]`

+**Signing Up For Event**

+To sign-up for the event, all you need to to is react to the "✅" emoji.
+This will assign you an event role that is used for notifying.
+To cancel the sign-up, just unreact with the message.
+All other reactions with emojis will not change your sign-up status